La carrera / The Race

 Thank you very much for visiting Red Hydra's website.
 I'd like to say a couple things before you hit the official bio below.
-I began making books 44 years ago in Madison, Wisconsin.
+I began making books in 1976 in Madison, Wisconsin.
 Making books was an answer to the question, "What is the medium?."
 As a young man it was a question I asked myself daily.
 I had deep feelings for art and artists, poetry and poets, the landscape and architects.
 But how I would express that in some creative way was lost to me.
 Until I met books.
 By that I mean making an edition of books by hand from a manuscript of my poems.
 Book maker Walter Hamady allowed me to take his letterpress printing and hand papermaking classes at the University of Wisconsin in 1975, and with that I was hooked.
 Within three months I bought my own printing press in Chicago and moved it to the old Washington Hotel in Madison.
 Carried it up to the 2nd floor with the help of friends and set up a small studio.
 I reached out to poets I loved and artists I admired to make limited edition books by hand, numbered and signed by the artists.
 I had no idea at the time that this would become a lifetime of making books.
 For that I am grateful beyond words.

-The miniature book problem.
-Oh yes, and that perplexing question of why make some of the books as miniatures?
+The miniature book situation.
+That perplexing question of why make some of the books as miniatures?
 I would challenge my advancing letterpress students to make an edition of a miniature book, no larger than that 3" squared when bound, by printing all pages on both sides of one or two pieces of paper.
 Lines would need to line up on both sides of the sheet, and when trimmed down, cut, and folded into signatures everything needed to line in all directions.
 The eye can see 1,000th of an inch if something is off, so that becomes a real visible factor when making tiny books.
 I made my own small book each time I gave that assignment to share in the misery they were going through to make a tiny gem.

 Steve Miller’s passion is for making books by hand, letterpress printing, and teaching letterpress printing and hand papermaking.
 His current Red Hydra Press work revolves largely around ongoing collaborative book projects with Cuban print- and papermakers.